Flexible Work Guidelines and Resources

 Summer Remote Periods

-Refers to 1-4 weeks of time during the summer when an employee completes all work from home or another off-site location.
+Refers to 1-4 weeks during the summer when an employee completes all work at home or another location.

 Flexible Space